How do I resolve the "Internal Failure" error when I try to create or update a stack in CloudFormation?

-Note: The following steps apply only to "Internal Failure" errors that you receive when you try to create or update a stack in AWS CloudFormation.
+Note: The following steps apply to only "Internal Failure" errors that you receive when you try to create or update a stack in CloudFormation.

 Deploy a test stack to find the incorrect values for your resources or properties

-To find the incorrect values for your resource properties or attributes, deploy a test stack with an AWS CloudFormation template that includes only the failed resource.
+To find the incorrect values for your resource properties or attributes, deploy a test stack with a CloudFormation template that includes only the failed resource.

 If your test stack deploys successfully, follow the steps in the Find the failed API operations in your CloudTrail event logs section.

-If your test stack deployment fails, continue to eliminate non-required properties and attributes from the test stack until you find the incorrect values.
+If your test stack deployment fails, continue to remove non-required properties and attributes from the test stack until you find the incorrect values.

-In the following example scenario, you receive an "Internal Failure" error when AWS CloudFormation tries to create an AWS::Config::ConformancePack resource with AWS Config.
-An error is returned because the DeliveryS3Bucket property uses incorrect syntax.
-The DeliveryS3Bucket property accepts only a bucket name as a value (for example, bucketname).
-A file path that includes the bucket name isn't an acceptable value (for example, s3://bucketname).
+In the following example scenario, you receive an "Internal Failure" error when CloudFormation tries to create an AWS::Config::ConformancePack resource with AWS Config.
+You receive an error because the DeliveryS3Bucket property uses incorrect syntax.
+The DeliveryS3Bucket property accepts only a bucket name as a value (for example: bucketname).
+A file path that includes the bucket name isn't an acceptable value (for example: s3://bucketname).